jmejia8/eca/README.md

 ## Example

-You can wirte C code to use ECA in your project:
+You can write C code to use ECA in your project:

 ```C
 #include "eca.c"